A medium sized and thick-bodied gecko, with adults normally reaching sizes of around 20cm (8”) total length.

 On average, this snake will live for approximately 20-30 years, one has been recorded at 40 years of age.

 Found in tropical rainforest of Columbia and South America..

 A young boa can be kept in a minimum 24x15x15 inch vivarium, however a 36x15x15 inch vivarium is a better size.
 As your boa grows, you will need to increase the size of the enclosure.
 Small adult males can be housed in a 48x24x24 inch vivarium, large females may need to be kept in a minimum of 72x24x24 inch enclosure.

-When providing heat, we recommend using either a ceramic heater or a high wattage red basking bulb.
-Heat mats can be used to give a general background temperature, although these will not provided enough heat for a large enclosure.
+When providing heat, we recommend using Heat mats, although these will not provided enough heat for a large enclosure.
 A thermostat is required, this will prevent under or over heating inside your boas enclosure.
 You need to aim for a ambient air temperature of 26.5-29.5C (80-85F) during the day with a night time drop to 25.5 (78F).
 A basking area or “hot spot” of 35-38C (95-100F) must be provided.
 The basking area is very important, if this is not met, your boa can suffer from respiratory infections.

 The substrate can range from aspen bedding, orchid bark, beech chipping or newspaper.
 Providing hides for young snakes is easy, this may be difficult for adults.
 We recommend placing some strong sturdy branches for you boa to climb on.
 A large water area for your boa to fully emerge will be required, we use clear storage boxes for adults.